-Bologna has largely been spared the earthquake devastation other parts of the country have endured through the centuries, leaving the city fairly preserved and looking as though a horse and carriage could come 'round the corner at any moment, though you'll hear their hooves on the cobblestone streets long before.
+Bologna has largely been spared the earthquake devastation other parts of the country have endured through the centuries, leaving the city fairly preserved and looking as though a horse and carriage could come around the corner at any moment, though you'll hear their hooves on the cobblestone streets long before.

 This is the Quadrilatero - the area every visitor to Bologna finds themselves entering and feeling this was just the place they were looking for!